enizor/rusty-pick-em/README.md

 - Improve my Rust skills

-- Improve frontend skills using Vue.js
+- Improve frontend skills using ~~Vue.js~~ Handlebars templating will do the job quicker considering the scope of the project.

 Nightly Rustc problems: `rustc 1.28.0-nightly (2a0062974 2018-06-09` should work for both Diesel and Rocket